Skalyaeve/Rainfall/level00/README.md

 ```

-- We can see that the program moves values onto the stack to prepare for a call to `<atoi>` (probably one of the parameters it takes).
+- We can see that the program moves values onto the stack to prepare for a call to `<atoi>` (probably one of the parameters the program takes).
 The return of `<atoi>` is then compared to the hexadecimal value 1a7 (423) to determine the sequence of instructions to execute.
 In case the two values are not equal, we attempt to `<fwrite>` something before exiting.

-- In the other case, we will use `<getegid>`, `<getegid>`, `<getegid>`, and `<getegid>` to define the effective user under which the program is running, and then launch execve with the value located at `0x80c5348` as a parameter:
+In the other case, call `<execv>` with the value located at `0x80c5348` as a parameter:
 ```
 (gdb) x/s 0x80c5348
 0x80c5348:       "/bin/sh"